Trauma Recovery Coaching

 There are things that happened to you that you've never fully been able to push aside.

 But your body hasn't moved on.
 Your nervous system hasn't moved on.
 The tightness.
 The vigilance.
+Feeling trapped.
 The exhaustion of living on high alert, when no one else can see why.
 You know something is wrong, yet you can't fix it yourself.

 What Trauma Actually Is

 This is why trauma lives in the present tense.
-It doesn't feel like back then.
+It doesn't just feel like back then.
 It feels like now.

 How Trauma Shows Up Long After the Event

 You don't have to be thinking about what happened for it to be affecting you.
-Trauma operates beneath conscious awareness, shaping how you move through the world in ways you may not even recognize.
+Trauma operates beneath conscious awareness, shaping how you move through the world in ways you might not even recognize.

 If any of this sounds familiar, it doesn't mean something is wrong with you.